Do you do business in California? Do you generate more than $25M in revenue?

-For example, did you know that your website may be required to state “Do Not Sell My Personal Information,” and you need to be able to implement any changes in your business to support the request (including a toll-free phone number)?
+For example, did you know that your website may be required to state “Do Not Sell (Or Share) My Personal Information,” and you need to be able to implement any changes in your business to support the request (potentially including a toll-free phone number)?
+This potentially means that your organization may need to monitor cookie compliance, allow opt-out of targeted advertising, and negotiate contracts with data service providers.
 This is where ACSM can help!
 We excel at defining and implementing the best changes to your specific business processes.

 Are you already GDPR compliant?
-ACSM can help you get to CCPA compliance in short order.
+ACSM can help you get to CCPA compliance in short order, and prepare for the upcoming CPRA.
 There are key differences in the legislative construction, intent, and implementation of these similar, but different regulations on the processing of personal data.

 Did you know the average cost of a data breach is nearly $3.9M, with a cost of $150 per record lost?
 This is per the annual IBM/Ponemon report (https://www.ibm.com/security/data-breach).
-Under the CCPA, this figure could increase to $750 per consumer per incident.
-The CCPA also gives a private right of action to affected consumers.
+Under the CCPA/CPRA, this figure could increase to $750 per consumer per incident.
+These new California laws also give a private right of action to affected consumers.
 Are you protected from liability?